VK4GED RMS on HF bands in Queensland, Australia

 .
 Morse ID = on.

 .
-Service Codes available = PUBLIC (default), WICEN and VK4WICEN on request.
+Service Codes available = PUBLIC (default), with EMCOMM, WICEN and VK4WICEN on request.

 .
-Availability = H24, except when testing and voice transmissions (check our VARA status on https://winlink.org/RMSChannels).
+Availability = H24, except when testing or for voice transmissions (check our VARA status on https://winlink.org/RMSChannels).